 Intangible assets such as data are the predominant source of economic value for many businesses.
 Understanding how variables in data access impact processes and the cumulative effect for cash flow generating workflows highlights sensitivities for decision-makers.

 The likelihood of workflow failures increases as your resilience diminishes.
 The lack of understanding and funding undermines action to contain cyber risk.
 Will you invest in identifying disruption before it happens or spend more money during the data breach and after recovery?

 Sustainability is imperative in manufacturing, and the call to action is compelling.
-From cost and waste reduction to improving workforce performance, the benefits of cyber risk strategy management and executive stewardship are significant for manufacturers of all sizes and sectors.
+From cost and waste reduction to improving workforce performance, cyber risk strategy management and executive stewardship benefits are significant for manufacturers of all sizes and sectors.

 Planning and Budgeting

 Developing a multi-pronged strategy is essential to making future cash flow disruptions less painful, but finding the right balance of technology and policy-based controls can be difficult.
-The uncertainty of future business and cash flow disruptions require evaluation.
+The uncertainty of future business and cash flow disruption requires evaluation.
 That’s where Certitude Security can help.

 We utilize a multi-stakeholder shared purpose approach to streamline team effectiveness.
 Once business and IT management know that we focus on helping the team and not displacing them or harming their reputation, output improves.
 Shared understanding is a force multiplier that allows for higher-value conversations, information exchange, and actionable insights.

 As a proud supporter of American companies, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for manufacturers and supply chains throughout the United States.